Amphetamine: Pharmacodynamics

 Amphetamine has been identified as a full agonist of trace amine-associated receptor 1 (TAAR1), a G_{s}-coupled and G_{13}-coupled G protein-coupled receptor (GPCR) discovered in 2001, which is important for regulation of brain monoamines.
 Several reviews have linked amphetamine's agonism at TAAR1 to modulation of monoamine transporter function and subsequent neurotransmitter efflux and reuptake inhibition at monoaminergic synapses.
-Activation of TAAR1 increases cAMP production via adenylyl cyclase activation, which triggers protein kinase A (PKA)- and PKC-mediated transporter phosphorylation.
+Upon activation by amphetamine, TAAR1 can couple to the G_{s} alpha subunit and increase intracellular cAMP production via adenylyl cyclase activation, which triggers PKA- and PKC-mediated transporter phosphorylation.
+When TAAR1 couples to the G_{13} alpha subunit, RhoA activity increases near the endoplasmic reticulum and leads to the downstream internalization of monoamine transporters; TAAR1-dependent RhoA signaling has also been shown to internalize EAAT3, a neuronal glutamate transporter expressed in some monoaminergic neurons.
 Monoamine autoreceptors (e.g., D_{2} short, presynaptic α_{2}, and presynaptic 5-HT_{1A}) have the opposite effect of TAAR1, and together these receptors provide a regulatory system for monoamines.
 Notably, amphetamine and trace amines possess high binding affinities for TAAR1, but not for monoamine autoreceptors.
 Although TAAR1 is implicated in amphetamine-induced transporter phosphorylation, the magnitude of TAAR1-mediated monoamine release in humans remains unclear.
-Findings from studies using TAAR1 gene knockout models suggest that, despite facilitating reverse transport through G_{s}-coupled receptor-mediated cAMP signaling, TAAR1 may paradoxically attenuate amphetamine's psychostimulant effects by opening G protein-coupled inwardly rectifying potassium channels through a G_{s}-independent pathway, an action that reduces neuronal firing.
+Beyond its G_{s}- and G_{13}-coupled receptor-mediated effects on monoamine transporter function, TAAR1 also opens G protein-coupled inwardly rectifying potassium channels through a separate pathway, an action that reduces neuronal firing.

 Amphetamine is also a substrate for the vesicular monoamine transporters VMAT1 and VMAT2.
 Under normal conditions, VMAT2 transports cytosolic monoamines into synaptic vesicles for storage and later exocytotic release.
 When amphetamine accumulates in the presynaptic terminal, it collapses the vesicular pH gradient and releases vesicular monoamines into the neuronal cytosol.
 These displaced monoamines expand the cytosolic pool available for reverse transport, thereby increasing the capacity for monoamine efflux beyond that achieved by amphetamine-mediated transporter phosphorylation alone.
 Although VMAT2 is recognized as a major target in amphetamine-induced monoamine release at higher doses, some reviews have challenged its relevance at therapeutic doses.